cayleygraph/cayley/docs/Configuration.md

 ## Recommended Configuration

-By default, Cayley is using an on-disk `bolt` store.
-This will best work for most use cases.
+By default, Cayley is using the `memstore` store.
-For read-only datasets that can fit into the memory of the machine `memstore` is better.
+`memstore` works best for datasets that can fit into the memory of the machine and workloads which doesn't require persistency.
+For large datasets and/or workloads with require persistency it is recommended to use the `bolt` store.

 ## Configuration Options